cartesi/staking-pool/README.md

 ### GasTaxCommission

 The gas tax is a commission rule based on gas costs.
 The pool manager sets how much gas they want to be reimbursed, and then this contract makes two conversions using Chainlink oracles: gas-> ether-> ctsi.
-Using oracles, it checks for the average gasPrice to obtain the ETH value, then it also checks the oracle for the average ETH-CTSI price to repeat the process.
+Using  oracles, it multiplies the configured gas amount by the current average gasPrice to obtain the equivalent ETH value, then it converts that ETH value to CTSI by getting the price of the ETH-CTSI pair from a price oracle.
+The end result is the commission taken from reward.

 It also follows the same rules as the FlatRate.
 The owner can lower the at any time, but it is bounded by two limits when raising the fee:

 -   After raising the fee once, they must wait for a predefined timeout to raise the fee again.
--   They can only raise at most `maxRaise` at a time. (e.g., maxRaise=5000, so a fee of 1000 gas can only go to 6000 in one step)
+-   They can only raise at most `maxRaise` at a time. (e.g., maxRaise=20000, so a fee of 200000 gas can only go to 220000 in one step)

 ## Block Producer

 In this section, we handle the actual block production in a transaction started by the Noether node.
-The `produceBlock` function handles the PoS system call and processes the reward by cutting the fees and adding the rest into the overall stake.
+The `produceBlock` function handles the PoS system call and processes the reward by taking a commission and adding the rest into the overall stake.

 The commission (fees) are sent directly to the pool manager's wallet.
-The balance of the pool gets the remaining reward and, because we don't issue new shares at this moment, the distribution happens as intended.
+The balance of the pool gets the remaining reward and, because we don't issue new shares at this moment, the distribution automatically happens as intended, by increasing the share value.

 <p align="center"><img src="producer.png" alt="producer diagram" title= "producer diagram" width="60%" /></p>